racket/racket/racket/src/README.txt

 Racket CS
 ---------

-By default, `configure` and the Windows scripts build the CS implementation of Racket.

-Chez Scheme is included in Racket source distributions and the source repository.
+By default, `configure` (for Unix) or `winfig.bat` (for Windows) prepares a build for the CS implementation of Racket.
+Chez Scheme is included in Racket source distributions and the source repository, and it will be compiled as part of the build.

-To build Racket CS on Windows, see See "worksp\README.txt" for information.

-If you need more information specific to Racket CS, see "cs/README.txt".
+For more information specific to Racket CS, see "cs/README.txt".

 Racket BC
 ---------